Counselors facilitating a Safe Zone workshop

 Question, Persuade, Refer (QPR)

-QPR training is designed to teach participants how to recognize someone who may be in emotional distress or having suicidal thoughts, and how to appropriately engage and connect that person to resources that can help.
+QPR training is designed to teach people how to recognize someone who may be in emotional distress or having suicidal thoughts, and how to appropriately engage and connect that person to resources that can help.
+Anyone can practice QPR in any setting, and it is appropriate in all relationships.
+QPR does not require clinical training, only a willingness to listen, care, and help.

 Cannabis Awareness